 you have the right types associated with the right columns.
 In this case

-We’re going to need to perform imports before we can continue.
-We’re going to import a variety of SQL functions that are going to make working with DataFrames much easier and we’re going to import everything that we’re going to need from GraphFrames.
+You’re going to need to perform imports before you can continue.
+You’re going to import a variety of SQL functions that are going to make working with DataFrames much easier and you’re going to import everything that you’re going to need from GraphFrames.

 import org.apache.spark.sql._ import org.apache.spark.sql.functions._ import org.graphframes._